christophriepe/cassandra-retro/README.md

 ### Targets

+The postoperative variables of the dataset which can be used as targets.

 | ID   | Name                              | Description                                                                      | Completeness | Note |
 | :--- | :-------------------------------- | :------------------------------------------------------------------------------- | :----------- | :--- |
 | 78   | target_30_day_mortality           | The information whether the patient died within 30 days                          | 98.48 %      |      |